-Firstly it’s important to take on the personal responsibility and really think about how you can help yourself.
-No matter how well your workstation is set up or how much you spend on a chair, it’s up to the you, the individual, to address the issue and correct poor habits such as sitting cross legged, or on a chair that’s not fit for work – It’s up to you to drink more water or ask for support or advice from your employer.
+Firstly it’s important to take on personal responsibility and really think about how you can help yourself.
+No matter how well your workstation is set up or how much you spend on a chair, it’s up to you, the individual, to address the issue and correct poor habits such as sitting cross-legged, or on a chair that’s not fit for work – It’s up to you to drink more water or ask for support or advice from your employer.

 Back pain isn’t ‘the norm’ or something that you should put up with on a day to day basis.